 Garden Mulch is great for conserving moisture in the soil for all trees and plants.
 Not all plants and trees are same so different plants need different mulches.
-Some mulches like organic mulches will break down quicker, while inorganic mulches do not break at all (A Guide to Mulching).
+Some mulches like organic mulches will break down quicker, while inorganic mulches do not break at all (

 There are so many mulches, so one is confused which mulch should be used for which plant.
 Following is a guide on which mulch you should use and where.